top of page

 2024

-NZPSHA Briefing Paper
+NZPSHA Position Paper

 Private surgical hospitals can support Government to reduce growing pressure on the public health system.
 In partnership, we can provide joint public-private solutions to the ever-growing financial and capacity constraint pressures.